 - 1. Students not prepared for simulation lab will be dismissed and marked as a clinical absence. - 2.
 Students who do not participate in the simulation process, including but not limited to, prebriefing, role assignment during the scenario, and debriefing will receive an unsatisfactory for simulation on their Clinical Evaluation Form.
 (Please see "Clinical Course Objectives" located under course materials on our website). - 3.
 When additional simulations are completed, - a.
 The students will receive a "Simulation Evaluation Form" to complete after the simulation. - b.
-The instructor will complete an evaluation of the student's performance/participation in the simulation and it is submitted to the clinical file.
+The instructor will include an evaluation of the student's performance/participation in the simulation in the student's clinical evaluation.